fityannugroho/img-dl/README.md

 Type: `(image: Image) => void`<br>
 Default: `undefined`

 The callback function to be called when the image is successfully downloaded.
-Only available when downloading multiple images.

 ##### `onError`

 Type: `(error: Error, url: string) => void`<br>
 Default: `undefined`

 The callback function to be called when the image fails to download.
-Only available when downloading multiple images.

 ##### `signal`